 Additionally, we place orders with our suppliers using our and our customers' forecasts of demand for our products, which are based on a number of assumptions and estimates.
 As we move to smaller geometry process technologies, the manufacturing lead-time increases.
 As a result, the orders we place with our suppliers are generally only partially covered by commitments from our customers.
-If we, or our customers, overestimate demand, or if demand is impacted by factors outside of our or our customers' control, such as the COVID-19 pandemic, and such demand is not covered by a binding commitment from our customers, we may experience increased excess or obsolete inventory, which would negatively impact our results of operations.
+If we, or our customers, overestimate demand, or if demand is impacted by factors outside of our or our customers' control, and such demand is not covered by a binding commitment from our customers, we may experience increased excess or obsolete inventory, which would negatively impact our results of operations.